nvstly/icons/README.md

 Additionally:

-- All stock logos go in `ticker_logos`.
+- All stock logos go in `ticker_icons`.
 Ticker names must be in ALL CAPS.
 - All crypto coin logos go in `crypto_icons`.
 Coin names must be in ALL CAPS.
 - All crypto exchange logos go in `exchange_icons`.
 Exchange names must be all lowercase.